MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/Get-scan-history-by-session.md

 ---
 title: Get scan history by session
-description: Learn how to use the Get all scan definition APIs.
+description: Learn how to use the get scan history by session api
 keywords: apis, graph api, supported apis, scan history by session ms.service: microsoft-365-security ms.mktglfcycl: deploy